Extension Complexity of Formal Languages: Background Material and Related Work

 A polytope $Q$ is called an \emph{Extended Formulation} or simply \emph{EF} of a polytope $P$, if $P$ can be obtained as a projection of $Q$.
 The \emph{extension complexity} of a polytope, denoted by $\xc(P)$, is defined to be the smallest size of any possible EF of $P$.

 Extended formulations have a long history of study.
+We mentioned several of them in the introduction.
 Here we refer to only a handful of work that are closely related to this article.
-For more complete picture related to extended formulations, we refer the reader to the excellents surveys by Conforti et al. \cite{anor/ConfortiCZ13} and by Kaibel \cite{Kaibel11} as a point to start.
+For more complete picture related to extended formulations, we refer the reader to the excellent surveys by Conforti et al. \cite{anor/ConfortiCZ13} and by Kaibel \cite{Kaibel11} as a point to start.

-We will use the following known results related to extended formulations.
+We will use the following known results related to extension complexity.

-\begin{theorem}[Balas \cite{dam/Balas98}] Let $P_1$ and $P_2$ be polytopes and let $P=\conv(P_1\uch P_2)$, where $\uch$ denotes the convex hull of the union.
+\begin{theorem}[Balas \cite{dam/Balas98}] Let $P_1$ and $P_2$ be polytopes and let $P=P_1\uch P_2$, where $\uch$ denotes the convex hull of the union.
 Then $\xc(P)\leqslant \xc(P_1)+\xc(P_2)+2$. \end{theorem}